VanderPloegR1/companion/CompanionPi-Documentation.md

 CompanionPi is built on the Raspbian OS.
 Aside from the addition of the Companion source code, only a few minor changes have been made to the system configuration to facilitate construction of the image(s):
 * **SSH Server is enabled by default**
 * The default `pi` user account still has the default `raspberry` password.
 This is left up to you to change for security purposes should you choose to do so [(and you should!)](https://www.raspberrypi.org/documentation/configuration/security.md)
-* ~~CompanionPi has a 2nd user account set up for the sole purpose of housing and running the Companion software.
-The username for this account is `companion` and the password is 'bitfocus'.~~
-  * ~~This was done so that no matter what happens to the default `pi` user account, Companion should still continue to function if the Raspberry Pi will boot.~~
 * Locale, Timezone, and Keyboard Layout settings were changed to US-based settings instead of the default UK-based settings
 * More specific details about how the CompanionPi image was assembled can be found at the end of this wiki page.